Do MLM’s and Multi Level Marketing Business Work

 Typically only 1% make any type of money on these business plans.
 And those are the ones that create it.
 We do not mean to piss on anyone’s Cheerios or rain on anyone’s parade these are facts that are clearly discerned by the publicly traded companies Income Disclosure Statements.
 Pay attention to that word as it is important here.
 The non publicly traded ones do not have to disclose this which is pretty scary I can only imagine their numbers.

 I remember this one time we were at a TJ Maxx shopping and we meet this nice couple who were expecting twins.
 A warm and friendly exchange resulted in exchanging of numbers and we all got together one day.
 We even had them over to our own personal home.
 It started out normal until they started talking about opportunities with financial growth and their car, vacations, and how they were mentored by this couple who were millionaires and retried by 38.
 Along with this they said with this they will be able to retire themselves by 40 years of age millionaires themselves.
 At this point both my husband and I looked at each other and we exchanged knowing glances of oh boy not another one, not another MLM.
 Then they pull up their Amway website and tell us how they sell soap and all this other stuff and that we could to.
 By the way never say “Is that a pyramid business?”
 They get really defensive and angry for some reason, which I still can not figure since it is one in a sense of laymen’s terms.
 But regardless, it was the same exact pitch.
 We even saw photo’s of faraway places, and web portals that sold overpriced soaps and beauty products.
 I had to ask who pays for these items at these prices?
-That is when it became a little more clear that there was wholesale involved, and you know the rest, recruit, recruit, recruit.
+That is when it became a little more clear that it was all about recruit, recruit, recruit.

 They set you up with your own online shop and storefront.
 Who does not want their own online business as we all know how those have been booming these past few years.
 And as far as the products go, you have to buy things like toothpaste for the rest of your life from a store, so why not just cut out the middleman and buy it directly from yourself?
 It all unravels from there.
 If you own your own business and they do not teach you about a business license, EIN, tax ID, LLC, sole proprietorship, or any other entity you would probably need, there is something fundamentally wrong with their program.
+Which means you really in fact do not run your own business.

 We thought it our public duty to compose a list of companies that are pyramid MLM ran businesses for your fun and enjoyment.
 It should be a human right to know who is trying to rob you so they can line their pockets with yet more money or to those who will just lose a ton by investing in such businesses from proven examples.
 Feel free to add any we missed in the comment section or even email us.
 It has been a pretty daunting task trying to gather all of them and we would like to continue updating on the big ones we could not include.